jspaaks/copier-template-for-c-projects/README.dev.md

 TODO

 - review codeblock build setup, targets, options etc
+- review necessity of rpath for combinations that have one level of indirection in their libraries
+- review virtual target when there is just one target
 - check what happens if user chooses different name, e.g. directory name of produces/both/with-external/nested/src/calculator is fixed atm.
 - make including cmake build optional via question
 - make including codeblocks build optional via question